 Place the meat on a plate and loosely cover with foil.
 Let it rest for at least 10 minutes.

-Slice thinly, against the grain, sprinkle with chile flakes and serve.
+Slice thinly, against the grain, sprinkle with chili flakes and serve.